SigmaHQ/sigma-specification/appendix/appendix_tags.md

 ### namespace: detection

 Use the detection tag to indicate the type of a rule.
-Example tag: `detection.threat_hunting`.
+Example tag: `detection.threat-hunting`.

 * dfir
-* emerging_threats
+* emerging-threats
-* threat_hunting
+* threat-hunting

 ## History
+* 2024-08-12 Tags V2.0.0
+  * Release of V2.0.0 of the specification
 * 2023-11-23 Tags V1.2.0
   * Add Summiting the Pyramid
 * 2023-06-20 Tags V1.1.0